rbstrachan/python/README.md

 1. Use four spaces per indentation
 1. Keep your lines below 80 characters
 1. Use single blank lines to visually seperate individual groups of code

+### Naming Conventions
+In Python, class names are written on CamelCase and object names are written in lowercase with underscores.
+Modules that contain classes should still be named in lowercase with underscores.